bonggeek/hideall/README.md

-# MMM-PIR-Sensor
+# hideall
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It can monitor a [PIR motion](http://www.amazon.com/2013newestseller-HC-SR501-Pyroelectric-Infrared-Detector/dp/B00FDPO9B8) sensor and put your mirror to sleep if nobody uses it by turning off HDMI output or by turning off the mirror via a relay.
+It works with [MMM-PIR motion](https://github.com/paviro/MMM-PIR-Sensor) module and can show hide everything on the MagicMirror display based on motion sensing.
+Even though MMM-PIR module has direct support to shut off the HDMI on idle time, it did not work for me.
+This uses a different approach of enumerating MagicMirror modules and show/hide them based on motion.

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/paviro/MMM-PIR-Sensor.git`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/bonggeek/hideall.git`.
 A new folder will appear navigate into it.
 2. Execute `npm install` to install the node dependencies.
-3. Add your user (`pi`?) to the `gpio group` by executing `sudo useradd -g pi gpio`.
-4. Reboot your Pi.

 ## Using the module